HaxeFoundation/HaxeManual/md/manual/lf-pattern-matching-structure.md

 trace(value); // haxe
 ```

-Note that in the second case, we bind the matched `name` field to identifier `n` if `rating` matches `"awesome"`.
-Of course you could also put this structure into the `Tree` from the previous example and combine structure and enum matching.
+In the second case we bind the matched `name` field to identifier `n` if `rating` matches `"awesome"`.
+Of course this structure could also be put into the `Tree` from the previous example to combine structure and enum matching.

 A limitation with regards to class instances is that you cannot match against fields of their parent class.